 Discover centuries of history and a beautiful landscape, right on the doorstep of the central cities at Trossachs National Park.
 This awe-inspiring park is known for lush green forests, misty hills, wooded glens, beguiling braes, and mysterious lochs.

 York is another city steeped in history, with the Romans, Saxons and Vikings all leaving an indelible mark on the city.
 You’ll find substantial portions of ancient fortress walls, some dating back to the 13th century.
 In fact, the walls of York are the most complete example of medieval city walls still standing in England today.
-This charming city is decorated with twisting cobbled streets, quirky boutiques, decadent confectionery shops and is home to York Minster, the largest Gothic cathedral in Northern Europe.
+This charming city is decorated with twisting cobbled streets, quirky boutiques, decadent confectionery shops and is home to York Minster which is the largest Gothic cathedral in Northern Europe.

 Edinburgh’s Hogmanay is one of the world’s greatest New Year celebrations.
 The night marks the arrival of the new year and the authentically Scottish celebration’s origins hark back to the celebration of the winter solstice among the Vikings, who were known to host indulge in long, exciting celebrations in late December.

 Exeter is a cathedral city in Devon, England.
 Much quieter than England’s famous cities of London, Bath and Bristol, it nevertheless boasts a plethora of attractions.
-Pre-dating the arrival of the Romans in AD 50, the city’s history is rich and long.
+Pre-dating the arrival of the Romans in 50 AD, the city’s history is rich and long.
 This is reflected in its fascinating collection of heritage attractions, many of which are free to visit.
 This includes everything from Powderham Castle and Exeter Cathedral, to the Exeter city wall trail and St Martin’s Church.